rjagerman/Monubit/README.md

     php app/check.php

-If you get any warnings or recommendations, fix them before moving on.
+If you get any errors, fix them before moving on.

 4) Installing vendor scripts
 -------------------------------